sunlite-floydlakes/sunlite-floydlakes.github.io/index.md

 excerpt: "Welcome to this website 2"
 ---

-  <span style="color:orange">A family owned and operated bar and grill serving award winning burgers and cold beer.
+  <span style="color:darkorange">A family owned and operated bar and grill serving award winning burgers and cold beer.
 Just off the 'Richwood North' snowmobile trail!</span>

 ## Hours